Starmer’s vote losing Brexit Policy Crashed the ‘RED WALL’ not Flag Shaggers

 Post Truth

-These statements have no bases in fact just hearsay, however, what is a fact that out of the 60 seats Labour lost all but 2 English where Leave voting seats.
+These statements have no basis in fact just hearsay, however, it is a fact that out of the 60 seats, Labour lost all but 2 English were Leave-voting seats.

-There is no doubt on the doorstep some people were verbally opposed to the Labour Party and expressed their concerns at Jeremy Corbyn’s past, irrelevant of truth.
+There is no doubt on the doorstep some people were verbally opposed to the Labour Party and expressed their concerns at Jeremy Corbyn’s past, regardless of the truth.

 This makes it easy for Sir Keir Starmer and his propaganda machine to associate the lie with the “illusion of truth” associating it to why Labour lost the general election of 2019.

-Starmer hopes his seeds of deceit, that whisper of a lie, will grow and becomes an “illusion of truth” It’s much the same lie as the Tory’s used against Labour after the ‘WORLD’ financial crash.
-They repeated the lie that Labour had brought about the financial crash so many times over so many years that an audible grown could be heard every time it was mentioned on programs such as question time.
+Starmer hopes his seeds of deceit, that whisper of a lie, will grow and become an “illusion of truth” It’s much the same lie as the Tories used against Labour after the ‘WORLD’ financial crash.
+They repeated the lie that Labour had brought about the financial crash so many times over so many years that an audible grown could be heard every time it was mentioned on programs such as Question Time.
 Unfortunately, the method worked and even today that very lie is still repeated.

 Sir Keir Starmer trying to distance himself from his own bad policy